Major divisions of Antigua and Barbuda

-Major Divisions (or Areas) are the second level administrative divisions of Antigua and Barbuda.
+Major divisions (or areas) are the second level administrative divisions of Antigua and Barbuda.

 Major divisions often consider of a group of towns with a core town, a group of towns with no core, or one single town.
 In the case of the two largest cities in the country, All Saints, which is also located in multiple parishes, and Saint John's, both each have more than one major division.

-Major Divisions of Antigua and Barbuda

 Locations

-Major Divisions cannot be in multiple parishes.
-Major Divisions are located throughout the country except for Redonda, an uninhabited dependency of Saint John Parish.
+Major divisions cannot be in multiple parishes.
+Major divisions are located throughout the country except for Redonda, an uninhabited dependency of Saint John Parish.

-Statistics

-Enumeration Districts

-Every Major Division has its own number, and, these numbers can be used to identify which Major Division an enumeration district is in, for example, all enumeration districts between 84000 and 84999 are part of the Major Division of Urlings, since Urlings' number is 84.

 List

-Antigua and Barbuda has 60 Major Divisions as of 2008.
+Antigua and Barbuda has 60 major divisions as of 2008.